-- An important aspect of inheritance is substitutability - Since a subclass can exhibit all of the behavior of its superclass, it can be used anywhere an instance of its superclass is used - The textbook describes this as polymorphism (more on that in a moment) - Furthermore, subclasses can add additional behaviors that make sense for it and override behaviors provided by the superclass, altering them to suit its needs - This is both powerful AND dangerous - Why?
+- An important aspect of inheritance is substitutability - Since a subclass can exhibit all of the behavior of its superclass, it can be used anywhere an instance of its superclass is used - The textbook describes this as polymorphism - Furthermore, subclasses can add additional behaviors that make sense for it and override behaviors provided by the superclass, altering them to suit its needs - This is both powerful AND dangerous - Why?
 Stay tuned for the answer...